 - Use a small, rounded brush to apply matte black eyeshadow to the lower lash line, extend this upwards at the corner of your eye to create a subtle flick.
 Smudge this gently.

-- Using a flat, angled brush apply the same black eyeshadow to the creases of your eyelid, starting at the outer corners stopping around 1/2 way.
+- Using a flat, angled brush apply the same black eyeshadow to the creases of your eyelid, starting at the outer corners stopping around 1/2 way and blend.